Kaaz/DiscordBot/readme.md

 ## Warning

-This is mostly a toy/experiment project
+This project is still in an early stage.
+Some things might not work or get changed drastically.

 ## Usage